MEXT Scholarship(Teacher Training Students)

 Characteristics and History

 In 1949, Hiroshima University was founded with our hope of reborn and peace after an atomic bomb which completely destroyed Hiroshima City.
-And now, setting a long-term vision as "realizing a free and peaceful international society that fosters diversity", we aim to contribute for achieving the Sustainable Development Goals.
+And now, setting a long-term vision as “realizing a diversified, free and peaceful global society”, we aim to contribute for achieving the Sustainable Development Goals.
 We have a reputation as a leading university among education universities in Western Japan, as well as being prominent among all the universities of Japan for its large number of students.

-Hiroshima University consists of 12 undergraduate and 5 graduate schools, performing the education and research activities to meet various demands in our society under globalizations, informatization, lifelong learning, and international cooperation.
-Aside from the undergraduate and graduate programs, Hiroshima University offers a variety of unique research centers including the Research Institute for Higher Education, the Center for Peace, the Morito Institute of Global Higher education, and the Research Institute for Radiation Biology and Medicine.
+Hiroshima University consists of 12 undergraduates and 5 graduate schools, performing the education and research activities to meet various demands in our society under globalization, informatization, lifelong learning, and international cooperation.
+Aside from the undergraduate and graduate programs, Hiroshima University offers a variety of unique research centers including the Research Institute for Higher Education, the Center for Peace, the Morito Institute of Global Higher Education, and the Research Institute for Radiation Biology and Medicine.

 Separated from the bustling city and surrounded by abundance of nature, the vast Higashi-Hiroshima Campus provides the perfect study environment.